Skip to main content

 2. Speaker accent

-• We currently offer UK, US and AU English.
+• We currently offer UK, US, and AU English.

 3. Custom vocabulary

-• Enter any brand names or keywords that appear in your discussion guide
+• Enter any brand names or keywords that appear in your discussion guide - CoLoop is trained on dictionary models so this will tell the tool to look out for atypical and non-dictionary terms.

 • The list does not have to be exhaustive - even providing a few can cause dramatic improvements.